-Today, “impact washing” has been added to the lexicon of those seeking to hold companies and in particular financial institutions for their green claims.
+Recently, “impact washing” has been added to the lexicon by organisations and civil society groups to hold companies and organisations accountable for their green claims.

-Impact washing can be defined as any marketing claim about a product/good/services/funds triggering a change in the real economy that cannot be supported by evidence.
+Impact washing can be defined as any claim about a product or service or investment triggering a change in the economy or society or natural environment that cannot be supported by evidence.

-“Many financial institutions pretend that a change in the composition of their portfolio (such as reducing the exposure to the oil sector) automatically delivers environmental impacts,” explains Stanislas Dupré, Founder of the think tank 2° Investing Initiative and Convenor of the ISO working group that developed ISO 14097 (ISO 14097 is the standard “Greenhouse gas management and related activities – Framework including principles and requirements for assessing and reporting investments and financing activities related to climate change”).
+“Many financial institutions pretend that a change in the composition of their portfolio (such as reducing the exposure to the oil sector) automatically delivers environmental impacts,” explains Stanislas Dupré, Founder of the think tank 2° Investing Initiative and Convenor of the ISO working group that developed ISO 14097.

 How to stop impact-washing

-- not only require their investees to report on a set of common impact indicators but also run periodic in-depth impact studies, field visits, and partner on external evaluations and assessments
+- not only require their investees to report on a set of common impact indicators but also run periodic in-depth impact studies, field visits, and partner with external evaluation and assessment agencies.

-- set realistic, evidence-based targets, then monitor and evaluate actual achievements, using data and evidence to measure
+- set realistic, evidence-based targets, then monitor and measure outcomes and impacts using credible data or evidence.

 A few tools have been created for governments, policymakers, and regulators to tackle the issue of impact washing:

 - the standard ISO/TS 17033, Ethical claims and supporting information — Principles and requirements, which sets out internationally agreed ways to make a credible ethical claim

 - the standard ISO 14097 - Greenhouse gas management and related activities — Framework including principles and requirements for assessing and reporting investments and financing activities related to climate change, which sets a benchmark for reporting financial institutions’ climate actions.